imagineLife/big-site/content/mongo/sharding/chunks.md

 Chunks live at one shard at a time.
 All docs within the chunk bounds live in the same chunk.
 THe shard key cardinality & frequency determine the number of chunks.

+## Docs and Shards and Chunks
+Docs contain fields.
+Fields can be used as shard keys.
+As soon as a collection gets sharded, a single chunk gets created.
+The chunk goes from "MinKey" to "MaxKey".
+Min key is inclusive.
+Max key is exclusive.
+The vals that the shard key holds defines the "key space" of the sharding collection.

+### Over Time
+As time goes on, the cluster splits the initial chunk into many.
+This distributes data evenly between shards.

 ## Leveraging Mongos cli to inspect Chunk data
 ```bash
 # use a mongos instance/conneciton, mont mongo or mongod